Department for Transport failings

 Climate Change is the elephant in the room when it comes to transport.
 It is the one area consistently ignored by the Department for Transport as it suggests that the increase in emissions that arises from new roads and the traffic they generate is so insignificant it can be covered by other measures.
 Unfortunately, the evidence is showing this to be wrong.
 Transport emissions continue to grow and as the Committee on Climate Change said in their 2019 progress report: Government continues to be off track for the fourth and fifth carbon budgets – on their own appraisal – and the policy gap has widened further this year as an increase in the projection of future emissions has outweighed the impact of new policies.

-Surface transport is the largest emitting sector in the UK, accounting for 23% of all emissions and although emission fell in 2018, the previous four years saw emissions rise or remain the same and overall emission have risen since 2013.
+Surface transport is now the largest emitting sector in the UK, accounting for 24% of all emissions in 2019.
 Surface transport is also the only sector (other than international aviation and shipping) where emissions have grown since 1990 (figure 1.4, page 49, Committee on Climate Change: Net Zero The UK’s contribution to stopping global warming).

 The same report also recommends a: